Cardiovascular disease in women: Signs and symptoms

 Overall, these symptoms seem to be more present at rest than at any other time of day for women and at times of emotional distress.
 Women also tend to report milder symptoms, while also experiencing a combination of more symptoms than men.

-To ensure that practitioners can detect all cases and forms presented to them, it is crucial to ensure that women's diagnostic tests are adjusted to include all of these symptoms appropriately.
+To ensure that practitioners can detect all cases and forms presented to them, it is crucial to ensure that women's diagnostic tests are adjusted to include all these symptoms.

 Risk factors

 Numerous risk factors are associated with developing CVD.
 A number of them are considered traditional, as they are found in men and women with CVD at high rates.
 However, there are also unique risk factors found only in women that are commonly associated with this group developing CVD.
 The following list includes the predominant ones found in many cases of CVD in women.

 Smoking

-Smoking has been well established as risk factor for plaque formation which can lead to developing different forms of CVD.
+Smoking has been well established as a risk factor for plaque formation, which can lead to developing different forms of CVD.
 Previous studies have shown that 4-5 cigarettes per day almost doubled the risk of CVD, and 20 cigarettes per day increased the risk of CVD by 6 times.
 Women who smoke face up to a 25% increased risk of developing CAD compared to their male counterparts, with studies showing that reduction in smoking decreased the incidence of CAD in women by 13%.
 Furthermore, second-hand smoking may increase the risk of CVD by 25%.